Important Summer Library Update

 News and Trade Magazines (a very, very narrow view about a product, service, trend, customer)

 We do not.
-Instead we offer secondary access through ProQuest and EBSCO through the links above.
-The articles represent the majority, but not all, of the articles published in the print versions of the publications.
+Instead we offer secondary access through ProQuest, EBSCO and Nexis Uni.
+The available articles represent the majority, but not all, of the articles published in the print versions of the publications.
 Most include text only with occasional images.
-For full and unrestricted access to any publication look at subscribing directly.
-Most of these publications offer student discounts.
+For full and unrestricted access or subscriber only content look at subscribing directly.
+Most of these publications offer student or educational discounts.
 That said library access does provide a majority of the content.